majkinetor/au-packages/invoke-build/README.md

 ## Notes

-- This package includes `Invoke-TaskFromISE`, `Invoke-TaskFromVSCode` and `Invoke-Build.ArgumentCompleters` supportive scripts.
+- This package includes `Invoke-TaskFromISE`, `Invoke-TaskFromVSCode`, `New-VSCodeTask` and `Invoke-Build.ArgumentCompleters` supportive scripts.
 - Its recommended to include the following in your PowerShell `$PROFILE`:
     ```
     sal ib Invoke-Build